microsoft/dstoolkit-kg-search/README.md

       * {datasource_name} in Body to the data source name you want to use in ACS
       * {index_name} in Body to the index name you want to use in ACS

+### Run the demo

 Once you finish all the steps above, you can now browse the home page of the frontend application.
 Type in the search text "keratoconus treatment" and then click the search button, you should see the results listed in your page.
 You can try different search by switching the "KG Enabled" option on or off.
 Ideally, you will see more results returned when the "KG Enabled" is on since it will include the search results for those similar disease to keratoconus as well.
 ![img](docs/media/expansion.png)

 ## Adapt the solution to your domain

 You can reuse differnet parts of the code for your own application.
 The key component here is the search APIs.
-You can completely replace the frontend application to your own.
+You can completely replace the frontend application by your own one.
 To adapt the search APIs to you specific scenario, you need to adjust the code accordingly.
 Below is the detailed breakdown of the search APIs.
 There are five main components:
 * Preprocessing: conduct any preprocessing logic of the search query, e.g., removing domain specific stop words.
 * NER: conduct NER to the preprocessed search text
 * Graph Query: take the NER result as input, retrieve the relevant entities from the KG